kingsleyadam/local-abbfreeathome-hass/README.md

-# Home Assistant Integration - ABB-free@home
+# Home Assistant Integration - Busch/ABB-free@home

 This is a custom component to integrate with [Home Assistant](https://www.home-assistant.io/) for the Busch/ABB-free@home system over the **local api server**.